 - Back Matter: Back matter syntax is identical in all OSCAL models.
 It is used for attachments, citations, and embedded content such as graphics.

-- An ability to group related controls at the discretion of the catalog author; and
+- An ability to group related controls; and

 - An ability to define individual controls, including:

-- assessment methods: prescribed actions for ensuring the control has been implemented consistent with its definition and achieving its objectives.
+- assessment methods: prescribed activities for ensuring the control has been implemented consistent with its definition and achieving its objectives;

 - references: supporting references related to the control.